We held a Statutory Consultation on Proposals for an Anti-Terrorism Traffic Regulation Order (ATTRO) in York.

 North Yorkshire Police have proposed to extend the ATTRO area beyond the existing HVM to help protect the York Minster, which is designated as a ‘Tier 1’ site.
 This means it is on the UK’s Critical National Infrastructure for Cultural heritage.
 The area around the Minster has previously received three requests from North Yorkshire Police for temporary ATTROs.

+There may be additional changes to access should the area of the ATTRO includes roads outside of the existing HVM.
 The ATTRO can only be activated under strict rules.
-If it is approved and activated, it could mean additional access restrictions being put in place and temporary physical barriers being placed across roads in the area beyond that already covered by the permanent Hostile Vehicle Measures (HVM) to stop access.
+If it is approved and activated, it could mean additional access restrictions being put in place and temporary physical barriers being placed across roads in the area beyond that already covered by the permanent HVM to stop access.

-When an ATTRO is required, the Road Traffic Regulation Act 1984 enables the Council to recharge the costs associated with the ATTRO (for example: additional barriers, notices, signage, traffic management, marshals, etc) to the event organisers or the occupier of the premises for which the ATTRO is required.
+When an ATTRO is required, the Road Traffic Regulation Act 1984 enables the council to recharge the costs associated with the ATTRO to the event organisers or the occupier of the premises for which the ATTRO is required, for example costs for:

 This applies to the costs associated with temporary and permanent ATTROs.